IanDCarroll/ScrumBucket/Product_Backlog.md

 - Meetup Talk: Personal Scrum
 - Meetup Talk: AnnoyingJS
 - Have a Meetup Talk accepted at a Conference
-- Blog post on Daily Standups for one
 - Blog post on Personal Retrospectives
 - Blog post on Vision Statements and Backlogs
 - Blog post on Being your own ScrumMaster: hint - work in public